beaugaines/beaugaines.github.com/source/_posts/2012-09-12-code-titbits-no-1.markdown

 Here are my answers for the Day 2 exercises:

-1. Find out how to access files with and without a code block.
+####1.
+Find out how to access files with and without a code block.
 What is the benefit of the code block?

-{% codeblock  lang:ruby %}
+{% codeblock  File handling in a block lang:ruby %}
 file = File.open("guacamole.txt", 'w+')
 file << "Holy guacamole"
 file.close

-Accessing the file in the blocky mode:
+# accessing the file in the blocky mode:

 File.open("guacamole.txt", 'w+').each { |line| puts line }
 {% endcodeblock %}

 One line versus three, and at the end of the block the file closes automatically.
 Tidy and elegant.

-2. How to translate a hash into an array?
+####2.
+How to translate a hash into an array?
 And can the reverse be done?

+A trivial task using Ruby's `to_a` method:

+{% codeblock hash-to-array-conversion lang:ruby %}
+hash = { :bob => "uncle" }
+hash.to_a.flatten.map { |word| word.to_s }
+{% endcodeblock %}

+And the reverse:

+{% codeblock array-to-hash-conversion lang:ruby %}
+array = w%(bob is your uncle)
+hash = Hash[*array]
+{% endcodeblock %}

+I know there's an uglier way to do that...but there's plenty enough ugliness in the world as things stand.
+Why add more?

+####3.
+To be continued...